FoNDUE-HTR/FONDUE-MLT-CAT/README.md

 ## Description

-This repository is composed of several datasets which contain images and transcriptions of historical catalogs.
-These datasets are used to train new models of segmentation and OCR.
+This repository is composed of several datasets from different research projects.
+These datasets contain images and transcriptions of historical catalogs and are used to train new models of segmentation and OCR.
 Segmented zones in the ALTO data presented here are following [SegmOnto guidelines](https://github.com/SegmOnto/Guidelines).

 - `PictoCatalogs` : composed of pictorialist exhibitions catalogs.